petros-d/docs/docs/airflow-api.md

 - A Deployment on Astronomer Cloud
 - [cURL](https://curl.se/)

-## Step 1: Retrieve Access Token and URL
+## Step 1: Retrieve a Deployment Access Key and URL

 Before making an Airflow API request, you need to retrieve a few key pieces of information from Astronomer Cloud.
 Specifically, you need: